-My main research focus is the philosophy of medicine.
+My main research interests are in the philosophy of medicine.
 My research currently has two strands: disease and biomedicine, and epidemiology and evidence-based medicine.
-I have recently studied the metaphysics and classification of contemporary diseases as well as modelling of diseases and medical interventions.
-I have also worked on causal inference, external validity, meta-research, and the relationship between population data and individuals in clinical research and epidemiology.
-I am currently working on the problem of what general attitude we should take towards the results of biomedical and clinical research, as well as the historical-philosophical question of what makes scientific medicine today fundamentally the same compared to scientific medicine a hundred years ago – and what makes it fundamentally different.
-My other interests include the philosophy of psychiatry: I am curious about what psychiatry and neurology can teach us about mind and self.
-I also have training in medicine and medical education and am interested in how philosophy can enhance medical education and practice.
+I have studied the metaphysics, classification, and epidemiological modeling of diseases.
+I have also done research on causal inference, external validity, meta-research, and the relationship between population data and individuals in clinical research and epidemiology.
+I have further research interests in the philosophy of psychiatry and in clinical reasoning.
+I have recently written on epidemics and the COVID-19 pandemic for both philosophical and general audiences.
+I am currently working on an NIH/NLM-funded book project, tentatively titled The New Modern Medicine, that analyzes distinctive problems in scientific medicine around the turn of the twenty-first century.
+Finally, I have training in medicine and medical education and am interested in how philosophy can enhance medical education and practice.

 - Philosophy of Medicine